-- a) These rules apply to full-time postgraduate certificate courses.
-The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
-The Module Directory will give detail of assessment arrangements.
-The Programme Structure will identify which modules are core for the Course. - b) A core module must be taken as part of the programmes structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+- a) These rules apply to the online part-time postgraduate certificate courses delivered by the University of Essex Online.
+The rules should be read in conjunction with the relevant Programme Structure and Programme Specifications.
+Approved module outlines provide detail of assessment arrangements.
+The Programme Structure will identify which modules are core for the Course. - b) A core module must be taken as part of the programmes structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied. - d) Students will be considered under the Rules of Assessment that are current at the time that the Board of Examiners meets.